 - Waterproofing: 2.5 Nanoproof

-- Cons: No Pockets, Poor Ventilation, Not For Rough Conditions
+- No Pockets, Poor Ventilation, Not For Rough Conditions

-This lightweight jacket boasts pretty much any feature you could possibly need when the wet weather hits, so it’s no surprise it made the cut for best lightweight jackets.
+The Marmot Precip is one of the best lightweight women’s jackets for travelling and boasts pretty much any feature you could possibly need when the wet weather hits.
 To make it only better is the tremendous value you get with this jacket as for the price you get a lot of rain jacket.

 It boasts some great features like a hood drawstring, fully-waterproof coated nylon fabric, and armpit zips for ventilation.
 A slight hi-lo silhouette covers your back and allows for protection below a backpack on your waist.